diegovogel/conjure/README.md

 # Conjure

+> 🚧 This is a work in progress.

-Conjure a little side project for exploring a practical use for AI image generation.
+Conjure is a little side project for exploring a practical use for AI image generation.
+The idea is you generate an image, pick a product to put it on, and have it shipped to you.
+It's image generation + print on demand.

-## Planned Features
+## Planned Stack

-- [ ] Generate an image by giving it a simple prompt and selecting a style.
-- [ ] Select a product to put your image on.
-- [ ] Buy the product and have it shipped to your home.
+- Deno
+- Vue
+- OpenAI API
+- Cloudflare Pages or Workers
+- Stripe
+- Printful

 ## Goals